DiskPro/Waterino/README.md

 A timed plant-watering system that sends humidity information via Bluetooth to the cellphone of the user.

 ## TODO
-* Make a buzzer beep whenever the plant is watered/send message to phone.
 * Add a way to change watering intervals based on relative air humidity

 ## Other stuff